jasmine-alvarez/VirtualTumorMetastasis/README.md

 								  | Batch ID
 ```

-# The REDE of Zheng Hu's VirtualTumorEvolution code:
+# The README of Zheng Hu's VirtualTumorEvolution repo:

 ### VirtualTumorEvolution
 A Python script to simulate 3D tumor growth and multi-region sequencing data